pietroppeter/nim-for-pythonistas/notes.md

   - nimib
   - nimib.py (advent of code example)
 - conclusions
-  - quote by thopper on programming languages are nice (or not?)
+  - (not for now) quote by thopper on programming languages are nice (or not?)
-  - mmh, bring home something
+  - not a conclusion, questions [x]
-  - finish with most important idea of Python
+  - finish with most important idea of Python [x]
     - community work is very important
+  - min ok [x]

 slides nice to have:
 - improve how quotes are shown